Contraceptive injections contain a progestogen hormone which is similar to the natural progesterone produced by the ovaries.

 If you start the injection more than five days after a miscarriage or abortion then follow the advice in When can I start using a contraceptive injection? in the Other things to know section.

-You can go to a contraception or sexual health clinic or to the doctor or nurse at a general practice.
+You can get the injection from a contraception or sexual health clinic or a doctor or nurse at a general practice.

 How does a contraceptive injection affect my bones?